 Identify and analyze sources of programming errors.

-Determine acceptable programming paradigms and practices to avoid vulnerabilities using guidance drawn from clauses 5.4, 6 and 7 in this document.
+Determine acceptable programming paradigms and practices to avoid vulnerabilities using the documentation provided in clauses 5.4, 6 and 7 in this document.

 Map the identified acceptable programming practices into organizational coding standards.